-A good caramel buttercream is smooth, rich and glossy filed with that sweet caramel flavor.
-Made with homemade caramel sauce that takes just five minutes to make this one is loaded with caramel flavor you cannot miss.
-Drizzle some caramel sauce on top for added luxury or sprinkle a few grains of salt for that salted caramel buttercream you all crave.
+A good caramel buttercream is smooth, rich and glossy filled with that sweet caramel flavor.
+It’s made with homemade caramel sauce that takes just five minutes to make.
+And this frosting is loaded with caramel flavor you cannot miss.
+Drizzle some caramel sauce on top for added luxury or sprinkle a few grains of salt for that salted caramel buttercream everyone craves.

-I honestly love many different flavors of buttercream but there are a few I love making more than the others.
-Two of the favorites that most of my customers love are my butterscotch buttercream and caramel buttercream.
+I honestly love many different flavors of buttercream.
+And yet there are a few I love making more than the others.
+Two of my customers’ favorites are my butterscotch buttercream and caramel buttercream.
 And you know why?

-It’s made with real caramel sauce or butterscotch sauce in there.
-Yes, I do make the caramel sauce from scratch which takes only five minutes to make but I make a thicker consistency that helps give me that absolutely rich, thicker and glossy buttercream.
-When whipped it’s light and fluffy which gives that feeling of meringue buttercream on the tongue.
+They are made with real caramel sauce or butterscotch sauce.
+Yes, I make the caramel sauce from scratch.
+It takes only five minutes to make.
+I make a thicker consistency that helps give me that absolutely rich, thicker and glossy buttercream.
+Also, when whipped, it’s light and fluffy, which gives that feeling of meringue buttercream on the tongue.

-Even if you are lazy to make the caramel sauce at home I highly recommend you try this buttercream recipe just once and I promise you will never look for another caramel buttercream recipe again.
+So, even if you are lazy to make the caramel sauce at home, I highly recommend you try this buttercream recipe just once.
+I promise you will never look for another caramel buttercream recipe again.

 Let’s talk ingredients – Just 2 ingredients (Save/Pin)

 - Caramel sauce – This is, of course, the key ingredient.
-I always use homemade caramel sauce but I think any store-bought might work just as well as long as it’s not too runny.
+I always use homemade caramel sauce.
+And yet, I think any store-bought might work just as well as long as it’s not too runny.
 By the way, it takes five minutes to make a homemade caramel sauce.
-I highly recommend not using very fresh made sauce.
+Also, I highly recommend not using freshly made sauce.
 Use one that’s cooled completely but not chilled.
 Chilled caramel may not blend well in the butter.
 If the caramel you have is stiff, let it sit at room temperature for a few minutes.
-If necessary place in the microwave for 10 seconds only
+If necessary place in the microwave for 10 seconds only.

 - Powdered sugar – It’s best to use powdered sugar made from cane sugar, not beet sugar.
 Beet sugar tends to give a very grainy buttercream.